 Not only is Windsor Castle the Queen’s favourite residence, it’s also the largest and oldest occupied castle in the world.
 Don’t miss the magnificent State Apartments, St George’s Chapel (the burial ground of 10 monarchs), the Drawings Gallery with its changing exhibitions, and Queen Mary’s Dolls’ House - the most famous dolls’ house in the world.

-Westminster Abbey is steeped in over 1000 years of history, and has been the setting for the Coronation of every English monarch from 1066.
+Westminster Abbey is steeped in more than 1,000 years of history, and has been the setting for the Coronation of every English monarch from 1066.
 It has also seen 16 royal weddings, including the Queen’s marriage to HRH The Duke of Edinburgh, and most recently, the wedding of the Duke and Duchess of Cambridge.

 Balmoral Castle & Estate